+Officers investigating aircraft incidents are to:
-Officers investigating aircraft incidents are to conduct a thorough investigation into possible criminal offences and, where appropriate, into the cause and circumstances of any death for reporting to the coroner.
-While liaison with other agencies is encouraged, investigative responsibilities cannot be abrogated to any other agency.

-Where external investigators attend an aircraft incident, investigating officers should conduct their investigation in consultation with the external investigators.
-Where external investigators have advised that they will not attend the incident, the appropriate investigating officer should commence an investigation of the incident without delay.

-Where a non-fatal aircraft incident does not involve any criminal offences, the investigating officer should finalise the relevant QPRIME occurrence and submit a general report on the incident for referral to their district officer through the normal chain of command.
+- (i) conduct a thorough investigation into possible criminal offences; and - (ii) where appropriate, into the cause and circumstances of any death for reporting to the coroner; - (iii) always maintain investigative responsibilities, though they are encouraged to liaise with other agencies, they cannot abrogated their responsibilities to any other agency; - (iv) where external investigators attend an aircraft incident, investigating officers should conduct their investigation in consultation with the external investigators.
+Where external investigators have advised that they will not attend the incident, the appropriate investigating officer should commence an investigation of the incident without delay; and - (v) where a non-fatal aircraft incident does not involve any criminal offences, the investigating officer should finalise the relevant QPRIME occurrence and submit a general report on the incident for referral to their district officer through the normal chain of command.
 A district officer receiving such a report should, if satisfied that the investigation and report are adequate, file the report at the district office.